 The key is to know the kind of riding you are planning to do with the bike you purchase and choose the gearing accordingly.
 I have produced the chart below to help you understand the typical ratios available.
 Remember the higher the ratio, the harder/quicker the gear is going to be.

 So now you’ve had a quick intro to how your gears work together, here are three final tips to take with you on your next ride.

 - Avoid ‘cross-chaining’: Cross-chaining is when you have a little/little or big/big combination.
 This puts stress on the drivetrain and can cause premature wear of the components.
 It’s OK if you occasionally find yourself cross-chained – say for a short, steep climb – but it is something you’ll generally want to avoid.
 The rule of thumb to follow is that when on the big ring, only use the smaller two-thirds of the cassette.
 When on the inner (or middle) ring, only use the inner two-thirds.
 When in ‘granny gear’ limit yourself to the largest two or three cogs.

-- Anticipate your shifts: Keep an eye on the road ahead and shift before you have to shift.
-You’ll maintain a smoother power output, and you’ll be shifting at a time when there’s less stress on the drivetrain so your shifts will be smoother too.
-This also means that as you approach a red light or stop sign, you should downshift a couple of gears in anticipation of getting rolling again.
+- Anticipate your shifts: Keep an eye on the road ahead and shift before you have to.
+You’ll maintain a smoother power output, and you’ll be shifting at a time when there’s less stress on the drivetrain – so your shifts will be smoother too.
+As you approach a red light or stop sign you should also downshift a couple of gears, in anticipation of getting rolling again as smoothly as possible.